Last updated: April 12, 2021

 On the other hand, proponents of other languages say similar things.
 A more likely explanation of its widespread use is WordPress.

-The barrier to entry for PHP is fairly low, so a lot of people learn it.
-A lot of people learn it, so then a lot of project get started using it.
+The barrier to entry for PHP is fairly low, so a lot of people learn PHP.
+A lot of people learn it, so then a lot of projects get started using it.

 PHP grows up

 Early versions of PHP weren't a complete language and didn't support all the types of things you might normally want to do if you were building a web application.
 And there were performance issues.

 That's what happens when you try to solve a specific problem.
 It takes a while to turn a specific solution into a generalized toolset, and even longer to turn it into a complete toolset.

 In 2004, PHP 5 was released.
 With PHP 5, many people believe that the language was now really, truly, a programming language in the full sense of the term.

 The biggest change in PHP 5 was support for Object-Oriented Programming.

 Object-Oriented Programming (OOP) is a way of conceptualizing and writing a program in which data objects contain both attributes and methods for interacting with those attributes, as well as with other objects.

 An example of this in web development is a blog post.
 The attributes of a blog post might be its title, author, content, and so forth.
 Methods might include saving it to the database, editing its content, and displaying it on the page.